aarongustafson/aaron-gustafson.com/source/_posts/2016-02-15-progressive-enhancement-gets-a-conference.markdown

 <hr>

 EnhanceConf will take place March 4th at the [RSA House](http://www.thersa.org/) in London.
 [Tickets are available on the conference website](http://enhanceconf.com/tickets.html).
 I will also be giving [a one-day workshop entitled Planning Adaptive Interfaces](http://enhanceconf.com/workshop.html) on March 3rd as part of the conference.
 Seating is limited.

+EnhanceConf is offering a small number of educational scholarships.
+For more information on the scholarships and how to apply, check out [Simon’s post about the program](https://simonmcmanus.wordpress.com/2016/02/14/enhanceconf-scholarship/).